-Functional testing is a process of testing systems to ensure that the system is working as expected by the users and stakeholders.
+Functional testing is a process of testing software to ensure that it is working as expected by the users and stakeholders.
 To conduct functional testing, it is important for the tester to understand when to go with functional testing and proven industry practices in conducting testing processes.
-Here, we discuss the process, types, significance and best industry practices for conducting functional testing.
+Here, we discuss the process, types, significance, and best industry practices for conducting different types of functional testing.

-In functional testing, testers check if all requirements listed in the software requirement specification (SRS) and business requirement specification (BRS) are achieved.
-Functional testing mainly pivoted at customer requirements are tested to see if the methodology checks that the application reflects the experience of the users and stakeholders.
+In the software testing process, testers check if all requirements listed in the software requirement specification (SRS) and business requirement specification (BRS) are achieved.
+Especially, the functional testing mainly pivoted at customer requirements is tested to see if the methodology checks that the application reflects the experience of the users and stakeholders.

 The tester focuses more on the functional goals and program specifications of the software rather than the code.
-Functional testing is also called as black box testing.
-Functional testing is done to assure that products are ready to be released and tell us the status of products in real-time.
-Significantly it helps testers to uncover termination error.
+The functional testing process is also called black box testing.
+Black box testing examines an application's performance, security, functionality, and all other features.
+It is done to ensure that products are ready to be released and tell us the status of products in real time.
+Significantly, black box testing helps testers to uncover termination errors.

-QA team performs different types of functional testing during the entire software testing life cycle.
-Here are the functional testing types that QA team performs:
+The QA team performs different types of functional testing during the entire software testing life cycle.
+Here are the functional testing types that the Quality Assurance team performs:

-- Unit Testing: The developer will perform Unit testing.
-Here, the developer primarily focuses on the internal logic of the code.
-Unit testing is a piece of code which tests the behavior of a function or class.
+- Unit Testing: In unit testing, mobile app developers or web developers primarily focus on testing the internal logic of the code to test the behavior of a function or class.

-- Smoke Testing: Whenever the build is received for QA to test, the first thing is to do a smoke test on the build.
+- Smoke Testing: Whenever the build is received for QA testing,, the first thing is to do a smoke test on the build.
 Here, QA verifies whether the major functionalities of the application are working or not.

-- Integration Testing: Integration testing is performed when all the individual modules or components are integrated.
-The reason for this level of testing is to find out faults hindering the interaction or flow between all the integrated units or modules.
+- Integration Testing: It is one of the key functional testing types where all the individual modules or components are integrated.
+The reason for this level of testing is to find faults hindering the interaction or flow between all the integrated units or modules.

 - Sanity Testing: Sanity testing is also called surface-level testing.
-The tester verifies that all menus, commands and functions available in the project are working fine.
-The main objective of this testing is to verify rationality of the system in order to proceed with more rigorous testing.
+The tester verifies that all menus, commands, and functions available in the project are working fine.
+The main objective of this testing is to verify the rationality of the system to proceed with more rigorous testing.

-- System Testing: System testing will perform once the integration testing is done.
+- System Testing: System testing will be performed once the integration testing is done.
 In this type, testing of a complete and fully integrated software product is done.
 Here the tester tests from an end-to-end perspective.

 - UAT Testing: User Acceptance Testing (UAT) is performed by the clients and end users.
 This testing happens prior to moving into the production environment.
 Here the goal of UAT is to check the end-to-end business flow.

-- Identify features that the application is expected to perform.
+- Identify the features that the software is expected to perform.

-- Create input data based on the function's specifications.
+- Create input data based on the specified functionalities.

-- Determine the outcome based on the function's specifications.
+- Determine the outcome based on the software features and functionalities.

 - Compare the actual and expected outputs.